soupjake/duel/README.md

 ## Development Notes

 - The backend uses an in-memory MongoDB (`mongodb-memory-server`) started in `backend/database.ts`.
 This makes the backend ephemeral and suitable for local demos.
-- The frontend uses Redux Toolkit; the main slice is in `frontend/src/store/userSlice.ts` and async thunks are in `frontend/src/store/userThunks.ts`.
+- The frontend uses React with Redux Toolkit; the main slice is in `frontend/src/store/userSlice.ts` and async thunks are in `frontend/src/store/userThunks.ts`.
 - If you modify the backend TypeScript, run `npm run build` from the backend folder (or let `npm run start` run it).